Pregnancy hormones and morning sickness can affect, which is why it’s important to continue seeing your dentist.

 Let our dentist know if you’re pregnant or suspect you might be.
 We take extra precautions during your dentist appointment to ensure the safety of you and your unborn child.
 For example, we may postpone certain dental procedures if you have a high-risk pregnancy.

-While a dental exam and teeth cleaning are safe at any point of your pregnancy, you'll want to avoid major procedures during the first trimester.
 However, your dentist may recommend urgent dental care for an abscess tooth or other oral health emergency where there is risk of infection.